 You are a brand that is investing in traditional print media promotions.
-It could be newspapers, magazine advertisements, outdoor advertising, and promotions, or other creative print-based campaigns.
+It could be newspapers, magazine advertisements, outdoor advertising, or other creative print-based campaigns.

 No matter what digital marketing pundits say, these traditional marketing practices still bring a lot of sales.

 But there’s just one problem with print media—it’s not actionable alone.
-That means to take action (such as visiting a website or downloading an app), people have to pull out their smartphone, type the website link or the app name.
+That means taking action such as visiting a website or downloading an app.
+To do it, people have to pull out their smartphone, type the website link or the app name.
 And finally, visit the website or download the app.

-Print media is more personal and has a longer attention span than that of digital media.
+Print media is more personal and has a longer attention span than digital media.

 So all that you need to do is—make it easier for your audience to take action.
 How?
 Using QR Codes.